 It is notable that the 500D has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 500D and the M100 have been discontinued, but can regularly be found used on eBay.
+Both the 500D and the M100 have been discontinued, but can regularly be found used on ebay.
 The 500D was replaced by the Canon 550D, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 500D Manual (free pdf) or the online Canon M100 Manual.
+Further information on the features and operation of the 500D and M100 can be found, respectively, in the Canon 500D Manual (free pdf) or the online Canon M100 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 500D and the Canon M100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.